lukasgueth/lukasgueth/README.md

 # What I currently do:
 - 🎓 Studying Computer Science at the Rheinische Friedrich-Wilhelms University Bonn.
-- 👨🏽‍🏫 Tutoring at cleverly (Computer Science and Maths)
+- 👨🏽‍🏫 Tutoring Computer Science and Maths at [Cleverly]

 # The code I write (some programming skills):
 - TypeScript/NodeJS/JS (main language)